 Heroin addiction is a devastating disease, destroying marriages, partnerships and families as well as individual lives.
 As an opioid drug, heroin exerts a powerful effect on the human brain, creating sensations of profound sedation or euphoria when it binds to opioid receptor cells.
 The allure of this high is so seductive that millions of users have fallen into the trap of heroin addiction.

 Watching someone you care about abuse heroin can be both heartbreaking and terrifying.
 But that doesn’t mean that you’re helpless to fight this disease, or that you shouldn’t reach out to offer your support.
+Supporting without judgment and encouraging treatment while maintaining healthy boundaries are important parts of the process.
 Here are a few ways to help a heroin addict without harming yourself or your loved ones in the process:

 - Don’t face the problem alone.
 Heroin is a potent, dangerous drug.
 You’ll be much better prepared to help a heroin addict if you have a strong support system.
 Seek help from family members, support groups, community health programs, online forums, 12-Step programs and addiction treatment specialists.
 Fellowships like Nar-Anon support the families and partners of addicts who are struggling to find hope and healing.
-If you’ve tried and failed to talk with your loved one about heroin addiction, a professional intervention counselor can help you form a strategy to get them the help they need in a safe, compassionate manner.
+If you’ve tried and failed to talk with your loved one about heroin addiction, a professional intervention counselor can help you form a strategy to get him the help he needs in a safe, compassionate manner.1

 - Don’t believe stereotypes about heroin abuse.
 The stigma of heroin addiction can make you feel isolated and alone.
 You may be reluctant to reach out for support because you don’t want to admit that someone close to you has a problem with this dangerous drug.
 But the image of a skid row heroin addict is an old, outdated stereotype.
 Heroin abuse affects people from all socioeconomic groups, from the homeless to the very wealthy.
-According to statistics presented by CBS News, heroin use increased significantly between 2007 and 2012, especially among teenagers from well-to-do families.
+According to CNN, more than 33,000 Americans died from heroin overdose in 2015, the last year for which statistics are available.2 Heroin addicted is at epidemic proportions across the United States, and no socioeconomic group is free from the grip of the drug.
 Learning about the realities of heroin addiction will help you confront the disease.